JQub/StableQ/_pages/grant.md

 ### Review Criteria

 1. Relevance and quality of the applicant’s research / submission
 2. Motivation and potential contribution to the workshop community
-3. Diversity considerations (institution, geography, gender, background)
-4. Financial need
+3. Financial need

 ---